Evacuation (Political or Natural Disaster)

-In circumstances where travelers are perceived to be in imminent danger resulting from a severe political or environmental circumstances, and the window of opportunity for action is short, the Director of the Office of Global Safety and Security or Vice President for Risk Management and the institution’s evacuation assistance provider, in conjunction with the school or unit sponsoring travel, when possible, have the authority to immediately suspend travel and initiate evacuation proceedings.
+In circumstances where travelers are perceived to be in imminent danger resulting from a severe political or environmental circumstances, and the window of opportunity for action is short, the Director of the Office of Global Safety and Security or the Vice President for Operations and the institution’s evacuation assistance provider, in conjunction with the school or unit sponsoring travel, when possible, have the authority to immediately suspend travel and initiate evacuation proceedings.

 Students who refuse to comply with evacuation orders will lose their student status (impacting their financial aid), evacuation insurance coverage, and health insurance coverage (if provided by Northwestern).

-As of January 1, 2017, Northwestern faculty and staff traveling on university business will be automatically covered by Northwestern's business travel insurance program provided by GeoBlue.
+Northwestern faculty and staff traveling on university business will be automatically covered by Northwestern's business travel insurance program provided by GeoBlue.

 Only Crisis24 can determine whether or not an evacuation will be "covered" under the policy.
 A covered evacuation will be offered for a stated time frame.
 Students who refuse to avail themselves of evacuation services through GeoBlue / Crisis24 during the stated time frame cannot request evacuation services at a later date.

 In February 2022, Crisis24, NU's security assistance provider, suspended evacuation coverage to Belarus, Russia and Ukraine.
 Travel to these countries by faculty, staff and graduate students should be postponed if possible.
 (Travel by undergraduates is prohibited without exception.)
 If travel must occur to these locations, contact OGSS to engage in risk assessment and emergency planning.